Tiridates at The Palace of Versailles, France

 myminifactory

 This marble sculpture by Antoine André (who died before 1699) is called 'Prisonnier Barbare' (eng.
 Barbarian Prisoner), but is also known as 'Tridates'.
 Tiridates I was King of Armenia beginning in 53 AD and the founder of the Arsacid dynasty of Armenia, the Armenian line (branch) of the Arsacid Dynasty of Parthia.
-The dates of his birth and death are unknown.
-His early reign was marked by a brief interruption towards the end of the year 54 and a much longer one from 58 to 63 AD.
-In an agreement to resolve the Roman-Parthian conflict in and over Armenia, Tiridates I (one of the brothers of Vologases I of Parthia) was crowned king of Armenia by the Roman emperor Nero in 66 AD; in the future, the king of Armenia was to be a Parthian prince, but his appointment required approval from the Romans.
-Even though this made Armenia a client kingdom, various contemporary Roman sources thought that Nero had de facto ceded Armenia to the Parthian Empire.
-In addition to being a king, Tiridates I was also a Zoroastrian priest and was accompanied by other magi on his journey to Rome in 66 AD.
-In the early 20th century, Franz Cumont speculated that Tiridates was instrumental in the development of Mithraism which—in Cumont's view—was simply Romanized Zoroastrianism.
-This continuity theory has since been questioned.
-Tiridates I is one of the principal characters in George Frideric Handel's opera Radamisto and Reinhard Keiser's opera Octavia.
-Louis XIV of France ordered this statue of Tiridates I to be placed in the garden of the Palace of Versailles.
-During his reign, he started reforming the administrative structure of the kingdom, a reform which was continued by his successors, and which brought many Iranian customs and offices into it.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+The dates of his birth and death are unknown facts.
+His early reign was marked by a brief interruption towards the end of the year 54 AD, followed by a much longer one from 58 to 63 AD, showing the challenges he faced as king.
+In an agreement to resolve the Roman-Parthian conflict in and over Armenia, Tiridates I (one of the brothers of Vologases I of Parthia) was crowned king of Armenia by the Roman emperor Nero in 66 AD; this marked a significant shift in power dynamics between the two empires.
+In return for this coronation, Tiridates I agreed to make Armenia a client kingdom, with his appointment as king requiring approval from the Romans.
+Even though this arrangement seemed favorable, various contemporary Roman sources thought that Nero had de facto ceded Armenia to the Parthian Empire, highlighting the complexities of international relations during this time period.
+In addition to being a king, Tiridates I was also a Zoroastrian priest and was accompanied by other magi on his journey to Rome in 66 AD, demonstrating his commitment to his faith.
+In the early 20th century, Franz Cumont speculated that Tiridates was instrumental in the development of Mithraism, which he believed was simply Romanized Zoroastrianism; however, this theory has since been questioned by scholars.
+Tiridates I is one of the principal characters in George Frideric Handel's opera Radamisto and Reinhard Keiser's opera Octavia, showcasing his enduring influence on art and culture.
+Louis XIV of France ordered this statue of Tiridates I to be placed in the garden of the Palace of Versailles, solidifying its place in history.
+During his reign, he started reforming the administrative structure of the kingdom, a reform which was continued by his successors, bringing many Iranian customs and offices into the kingdom.
+This marble sculpture is part of "Scan The World", a non-profit initiative introduced by MyMiniFactory to create a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for public access.
+Scan the World is an open source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help preserve our cultural heritage.

 With this file you will be able to print Tiridates at The Palace of Versailles, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Tiridates at The Palace of Versailles, France.